LiquidEOS/eos-producer-heartbeat-plugin/README.md

 Repository for monitor frontend and contract: https://github.com/bancorprotocol/eos-producer-heartbeat

-*Make sure you allocate enough CPU/NET to your account (100 EOS each is enough). so can are still able to perform the daily claim*
+*Make sure you allocate enough CPU/NET to your account (100 EOS each is enough). so you are still able to perform the daily claim*

 # producer-heartbeat plugin features
 ## Periodic on-chain heartbeat